GitStewie/Fetch-Rewards-Pyramid-Words-Web-Service/Documentation.md

 A web service to evaluate if a word is a pyramid word created using Spring and Maven.

 After downloading:
-- Simply run the command below in the directory named "Pyramid Words":
+- Simply run the command below in the directory/folder named "Pyramid Words":
   - MacOS/Linux: ./mvnw spring-boot:run
   - Windows: mvnw spring-boot:run
 - Then connect to http://localhost:8080/pyramidWord